IMilesP/8x8MatrixController/README.md

 - Feel free to improve upon this app and create PRs to contribute :-)
 - QA testing is also very appreciated and creating a PR to add to the known issues section in this README would be great
+- Matrix command documentation is located in the resources folder

 ### Known Issues
 - Save and Load presets from matrix sometimes works and sometimes doesn't (including the test cases)